auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 ### AI already changed our lives and shaped society

+Viewing corporations as AI, we know this artificial form of human intelligence has changed our world, but the technological AI is an extension of that force.

 If you're worried about AI taking over and enslaving humans, you should've started worrying decades ago.

 AI has already shaped our minds and the world - it's called Google.